nus-cs2103/website-base/admin/appendixD-help.md

 <img src="{{baseUrl}}/admin/images/how to get help.png" width="200px"><br/>

-In this module, we want to move you away from 'hand holding'.
-We want you to learn how to solve problems on your own.
-This is a vital survival skill in the industry and it needs practice.
+**We want to move you away from 'hand holding' and make you learn how to solve problems on your own.** This is a vital survival skill in the industry and it needs practice.

-Whether it is a technical problem (e.g. error when using the IDE) or a doubt about a concept (e.g. what is the difference between scripted testing and exploratory testing?) the teaching team is happy to work with you when you look for a solution/answer.
-But we do not do it for you.
-Do not fire off an ‘SOS’ email to the lecturer/tutor right away.
-We discourage unconditional direct help because we want you to learn to help yourself.
-Yes, we believe in ‘tough love’.
+Whether it is a technical problem %%(e.g. error when using the IDE)%% or a doubt about a concept %%(e.g. what is the difference between scripted testing and exploratory testing?)%% **we the teaching team are happy to work _with_ you when you look for a solution/answer, but we do not do it _for_ you.** We discourage unconditional direct help from tutors because we want you to learn to help yourself.
+Yes, we believe in ‘tough love’:stuck_out_tongue_closed_eyes:.

 The question you should always ask yourself is, 'how do I solve this problem if the lecturer/tutors are not around to help me?'